Betty Reid Soskin: Early life and education

-Betty Charbonnet was born in 1921 in Detroit to Dorson Louis Charbonnet and Lottie Breaux Allen, both Catholics and natives of Louisiana.
+Betty Charbonnet was born in Detroit, Michigan, on September 22, 1921, to Dorson Louis Charbonnet and Lottie Breaux Allen, both Catholics and natives of Louisiana.
 Her father came from a Creole background, and her mother from a Cajun background.
 Her great-grandmother had been born into slavery in 1846.
 She spent her early childhood living in New Orleans, until a hurricane and flood destroyed her family's home and business in 1927, when her family then relocated to Oakland, California.
 She graduated from Castlemont High School in Oakland.

 Career

-During World War II she worked as a file clerk for Boilermakers Union A-36, an all-black union auxiliary.
+During World War II, she worked as a file clerk for Boilermakers Union A-36, an all-black union auxiliary.
 Her main job was filing change of address cards for the workers, who moved frequently.

-In June 1945, she and her then husband, Mel Reid, founded Reid's Records in Berkeley, California, a small black-owned business specializing in Gospel music.
-They moved to Walnut Creek, California in the 1950s, where their children attended better public schools and an alternative private elementary and middle school called Pinel.
+In June 1945, she and her then-husband, Mel Reid, founded Reid's Records in Berkeley, California, a small black-owned business specializing in Gospel music.
+They moved to Walnut Creek, California, in the 1950s, where their children attended better public schools and an alternative private elementary and middle school called Pinel.
 The family encountered considerable racism, and she and her husband were subject to death threats after they built a home in the white suburb.
 The store closed in 2019.

-She converted to Unitarianism and became active in the Mount Diablo Unitarian Universalist Church and the Black Caucus of the Unitarian Universalist Association, and in the 1960s became a well-known songwriter in the Civil Rights Movement.
+She converted to Unitarianism and became active in the Mount Diablo Unitarian Universalist Church and the Black Caucus of the Unitarian Universalist Association, and in the 1960s became a well-known songwriter in the civil rights movement.